 How often do you get a pap test?
-If you’re getting one every year, you may be over-testing if you are NOT high risk.
+If you're getting one every year, you may be over-testing if you are not at high risk.
 You see, even the American Cancer Society admits that annual testing via a pap test is OVER-TESTING, and offers little benefit (if any at all).

 But there are harms to screening more frequently.
 False positives are very common with cervical cancer screening, and more frequent screening leads to more frequent need for follow-up tests that can be invasive and have unwanted side effects, including problems related to future pregnancies and delivery, as well as increased anxiety and time away from work or home." -American Cancer Society

 The pap test scrapes cells from a women's cervix and then checked for abnormalities.
 In more technical terms,

 "The Papanicolaou test (also called Pap smear, Pap test, cervical smear, or smear test) is a method of cervical screening used to detect potentially pre-cancerous and cancerous processes in the Canal of the cervix (transformation zone) of the female reproductive system.
 Unusual findings are often followed up by more sensitive diagnostic procedures, and, if warranted, interventions that aim to prevent progression to cervical cancer.
 The test was invented by and named after the prominent Greek doctor Georgios Papanikolaou." -Wikipedia